PKPublicCode/SecuredApi/README.md

 # SecuredApi

-Simple (in terms of usage), cheap (no hard dependency on expensive services and solutions), PaaS compatible and code-first friendly API Gateway solution to offload routine web api operation for solutions with low and medium loaded http services.
+Simple (in terms of usage), cheap (no hard dependency on expensive services and solutions), PaaS compatible and code-first friendly API Gateway solution to offload routine operation for medium loaded HTTP(s) services.

 __Current focus is compatibility with Azure stack.
 Compatibility with other clouds and 3-rd party services will be coming later.__

 ![](./Docs/Img/birdseye.png)

-The main scenario for this solution is an API Gateway with a rich configuration that proxies HTTP(s) request to remote backend services and allows to:
+Having SecuredAPI in front of HTTP services allows to:
-* Configure authentication and authorization rules using:
+* Offload authentication and authorization using:
     * API Key and customer subscriptions
     * JWT tokens and claims (Azure Entra Only)
 * Add and\or remove HTTP headers in request before sending to api services